She Still Comes Around

-Producer Jerry Kennedy would be a crucial component of this second wave of success in the next decade, balancing Lewis's rock and roll instincts with the traditionally conservative country radio.
-In the 2009 book Jerry Lee Lewis: Lost and Found, Kennedy insists that "Jerry was one of the easiest people I ever worked with.
-I've heard a lot of stories of how he butted head with other people, but we always got along great.
-I didn't spend a lot of time socializing with him.
-He would come to town, come to my office, and we'd listen to songs, and then we'd go into the studio and record.
-And then he would go home."

-A famous bootleg of Lewis fan Keith Richards performing "She Still Comes Around (To Love What's Left Of Me)" is widely available.

 Reception

 She Still Comes Around rose to number 12 on the Billboard country album chart.
 AllMusic calls it "a pure country record, made for late nights and smoky bars, and it's nearly as good as Another Place, containing the same consistent high quality of songs and performance."
 Even the album cover – an evocative photo of a despondent Lewis in a decrepit hotel room – was singled out for praise for bringing the title track to life.